Getting started: Advanced users

 With mobile searches now exceeding desktop searches, it's important that your site be mobile-friendly.
 Googlebot now uses a mobile crawler as the default crawler for websites.
 Read about how to make your site mobile friendly.

 Read these additional pages about mobile usage on Google, including behavior on feature phones, how Google Discover works on mobile devices, and also guidelines about announcing any mobile billing charges clearly on your site to prevent warnings in Google Chrome.

 Google provides many kinds of search result features and experiences in Google Search, including review stars, embedded site search boxes, and special result types for specific types of information such as events or recipes.
 See which ones are appropriate for your site and consider implementing them.
 You can provide a favicon to show in search results for your site.
 You can also provide an article date to appear in search results.

-Be sure to read the article on how to help Google provide good titles and snippets.
+Be sure to read the articles on how to help Google provide good titles links and snippets.
 You can also restrict the snippet length, or omit it entirely if you wish.
 See how to use meta tags to limit text or image use when generating search result snippets.

-If you are a European press publisher, you should tell Search Console.
+If you are a European press publisher, tell Search Console.